This post may contain affiliate links. Please see my disclosure to learn more.

 Toilet paper is a thing you never want to run out of.
 But as of late, I have been suffering from qualms about where to source ethical toilet paper.
 I have switched over to Seventh Generation toilet papers more than a year ago, because they are 100% recycled, but I still didn’t like that they came packaged in plastic.
 Try as I might, there was nary a roll that could solve my anti-plastic problem.
 It perturbs me so much that a necessity such as TP should require plastic wrapping, that I started considering alternatives and having conversations with friends who have gone the bidet route instead.
 Bidets are awesome and zero waste, and everyone who owns one swears by them.
 However, I am not about to spend a couple hundred dollars in order to go zero waste.
 And then I remembered, oh wait.
 TP is NOT a necessity.
 It’s a privilege and a convenience.
 Didn’t I say I was going to rid my life of conveniences that are unfriendly to the environment and do not align with my core values?
 So I started to think about nixing toilet papers all-together without getting a bidet, and doing things the old-fashioned way.

 I remember the first time I started using toilet paper.
 I was thirteen years old.
 Ew, you say?
 No, not ew.
 Actually, on the contrary, people from my culture find butt-wiping with paper to be quite unsanitary, ineffective, and unclean.
 Think about it – you’re essentially using paper to remove particles, without even so much as a way to wash or sanitize your bum.
 In the Philippines, there is no toilet paper, typically.
 Go to a public restroom and all you’ll see is a bucket in the corner by the sinks filled with water.
-You take a small little bucket and grab water if you are going number two, and if you are going number one, then you pass on that.
+You take a small little bucket and grab water if you are going to drop a few kids off at the pool.
 I remember returning to my country for a one-week dental mission trip, and hearing stories of colleagues twerking in stalls next door.
 Funny thing was, I myself was perturbed and had Kleenexes in backs of scrub pockets just in case I needed to go to a public restroom.
 According to my home country’s standards, if you were actually to clean yourself, you would wash with water and soap after every seat you take on that porcelain bowl.
 That’s just the way it was done.
 My mom was anti-toilet paper for the longest time.
 I remember cousins visiting from Virginia and my mom complaining that they were “wasting paper”.
 So yeah, for the first thirteen years of my life, I did not use toilet paper.
 Like, ever.

 I was just about to revert to my old ways when I discovered Who Gives A Crap, which is probably what you’ve been wondering during this post thus far.
 Finally, TP packaged and delivered in bulk, with not a single ounce of plastic in sight.